databio/pepatac/docs/assets.md

 > export REFGENIE=/tmp/empty_refgenie.yaml
 > ```
 >
-> A proper "no refgenie" path is being addressed as part of the in-progress refgenie 1.0 migration.
+> A proper "no refgenie" path is on the roadmap; until then the empty-config workaround is the supported approach.

 ### Running a non-refgenie genome through `looper`